 For help with Hyperion grant budget reports, contact Susan Simmons (x2049).

 Questions about Banner financial information?
 Contact Cory Buxton (x5816).

 As PI/PD, you are responsible for not exceeding the grant budget.
 If cost overruns occur, your department budget will be charged for the excess expense.
 If your expenses are projected to exceed the budget, consult with the SRO about possible sources of college funding, including the Sponsored Research Matching Fund.

-If you want to spend grant funds on items that are not included in your awarded budget (or alter other grant terms), contact the SRO, CFR, or the Grants Accounting Office.
-If the grant allows the College to authorize such expenditures, you must first request the budget changes from the Controller's office, using an OPAS form.
+If you want to spend grant funds on items that are not included in your awarded budget (or alter other grant terms), contact the SRO, CFR, or the Office of Grants & Contract Administration.
+If the grant allows the College to authorize such expenditures, you must first request the budget changes from the Grants Accounting Office, using an OPAS form.
 Some examples of changes to grant terms that require an OPAS form:

 - change of scope

 - no cost extension